Watch Fronts Bearing the Owner’s Name are an Old Tradition

 Other popular units include old watches for rich south-American customers.
 The South-American style is actually quite similar to Russian merchant products; in both transactions, the customer is paid high-levels of attention and affection.

 Spanish-style names are generally quite uncommon in this watch face format.
 Although the Russian names on the dials would look no less exotic to people from other countries.
 Here is an example: you decide.

 GRANDE PEDRO – a great watch whose name is Peter.

 There was no simple movement inside of the ‘Big Peter’: one taken from a Girard-Perregaux!
-The movement will be turned into a timepiece soon, by the way, and the case is already on the planning stage.
+The movement will soon be turned into a timepiece, and the case is already on the planning stage.

-LUIZ PORTODOM with an enamel dial, though the whole other watch part of it is unfortunately gone.
+LUIZ PORTODOM with an enamel dial.
+Unfortunately, the whole other watch part of it is gone.

-Here, we’ve got the LONGINES brand with the movement taken from a gold chronograph watch.
+Here, we have the LONGINES brand with the movement taken from a gold chronograph watch.
 The custom watch face features the name JULIO AGUILAR.

 XAVIER BONITO – a typical cartel boss!
 Gold+engraving, year 1920.

 EDUARDO POMBO made from gold with a higher-class movement, made in 1920s.

 You may have noticed by now from looking at any personalised dial, that it is not housed in a cheap watch.
 Such pieces are very frequently made either from silver or gold, usually with enamel and additional movement functions.
 For branded (corporative) orders, serial watches do exist, but for any personal watch for the beloved-you would most likely have made of more expensive and higher quality material, and of a better standard.